lennartkaden/Grohe-Blue-API-Python/README.md

 The API uses the Grohe IOT API which is used by the Grohe Blue app.
 The API is not publicly documented and may change at any time.

+## Usages
+The API is ment to help you to integrate your Grohe Blue device into your home automation system.
+This could be done by using the API directly, by using a Home Assistant integration or Homebridge plugins for example.

 ## Installation
 Clone the Repository
 ```bash